iocage/iocage/README.md

 We _like_ issues!
 If you are having trouble with `iocage` please open a GitHub [issue](https://github.com/iocage/iocage/issues) and we will ~~run around with our hair on fire~~ look into it.
 Before doing so, please give us some information about the situation:
 - Tell us what version of FreeBSD you are using with something like `uname -ro`
 - It would also be helpful if you gave us the output of `iocage version`
 - Most importantly, try to be detailed.
 Simply stating "I tried consoling into a jail and it broke" will not help us very much.
-However, saying something like this helps much, much more:
 - Use the [Markdown Basics](https://help.github.com/articles/markdown-basics/#code-formatting) GitHub page for more information on how to paste lines of code and terminal output.

 ####Submitting a pull request: